Before I start, let me clear the air.

-And emoticons or anything less than 3 words is not considered a comment in Instagram’s Database, sadly.
+And emoticons or anything less than 3 words is not considered comment in Instagram’s Database.
 So, comments play a very important role in boosting your post and making it look popular.

-If your post gets a lot of comments within a few moments, Instagram realizes that your post is popular and you will automatically rank higher in the hashtags you’ve used.
+If your post gets many comments within a few moments, Instagram realizes that your post is popular, and you will automatically rank higher in the hashtags you’ve used.
 Yes, it’s as simple as that.

 You can either: